 - Teach your children their name, address, phone number, the phone number of a friend/relative and how to dial 911 in case they are kidnapped by your abuser.

 - Make sure everyone who watches your children is informed of who is authorized to pick up your children.

 - Inform your baby-sitters of your situation.
 They have the right to know so they will be better prepared to protect the children in their care.

-Keep a copy of your injunction with you at all times and report violations to the police immediately.
+Keep a copy of your TRO, order for protection, or injunction with you at all times and report violations to the police immediately.

 Important Phone Numbers

 Get more details about protecting yourself.
 Call these organizations: